Investment Property Borrowing Power

 Among these, lenders used to rely on DSR the most.
 However, because of its over simplicity and inaccuracy (especially when dealing with property investors), it has been ruled out by most lenders.

 Speak with one of our brokers on 1300 889 743 or fill in our free online assessment form to get a better idea of these methods and to figure out if an investment loan is the right option for you.

-Normally, the percentage of acceptable rent income depends on the type of property you’re buying.
-Typically, lenders will accept:
+Lenders will accept a percentage of proposed rent income but it depends on the lender and the type of property you’re buying.